bradleyeckert/hermes/docs/hermes.md

 A received boilerplate is sent to a handler function with src and length parameters.
 It is a counted string that is zero-terminated so there are multiple ways to get the length.
 The length should match the count.

-## Acknowledge handshake

-Each encrypted message elicits an ACK response.
-The ACK counters of each port stay synchronized when everything is operating normally.

-Errors are handled by re-transmitting messages that didn't get through, as shown in `test.c`.

 ## File streaming

 The same scheme used for messaging can be used for encrypting files.
 The port writes to the file with the transmit channel and reads from it with the receive channel.